bfenetworks/bfe/docs/en_us/condition/condition_grammar.md

   - Expression using "and/or/not" to connect condition primitive and condition variable

-  - In advanced condition expression, condition variable is identified by  **"$" prefix**；
+  - In advanced condition expression, condition variable is identified by  **"$" prefix**

   - e.g.